 The story we would like to tell now is a quantitative one.
 It is about how numbers and people in power helped initiate profound cultural changes that affected an exploited, underserved, and vulnerable group of athletes.
 It is about thoroughbred horse racing, jockeys, and the lives of athletes after retirement (Speed, 2007).

 Violence against children in all its forms (physical, psychological, sexual) is a social problem, and, like other sectors of the community, the sport sector cannot prevent serial offenders from gaining entry into the system.

-Foundations of Sport and Exercise Psychology 6th Edition eBook With Web Study Guide
+Foundations of Sport and Exercise Psychology 6th Edition With Web Study Guide

 Although this chapter focuses on the influence of exercise on psychological well-being, many highly competitive athletes confront psychological issues when they transition out of sport.
 Much has been written and many models have been developed regarding the psychological issues that occur when transitioning out of competitive sport (Alferman & Stambulova, 2007; Lavalle, Park, & Tod, 2013; Stambulova, Alfermann, Statler, & Cote, 2009).